aakilfernandes/aakilfernandes.github.io/_posts/2016-07-06-3-foundation-associated-accounts-hold-1-2-million-dollars-of-dao-tokens.md

 If the community comes together without the Foundation and pulls off a hard fork, so be it.
 But the Foundation should not be involved in any way.

+-->

 The data here is also far from anything resembling a smoking gun.
 These accounts very well could be contractors or ex-employees who hold no current relationship with the Foundation or its members.
 However I would posit it is the Foundation's responsibility to disclose conflicts of interest and should establish protocols for doing so.
 It is not acceptable to sit silently while the Foundation fails to institute such a protocol.

+I would like to invite the Foundation to clarify the nature of these transactions, and confirm their association with current Foundation members.

 ## Accounts in Question